-To complete the registration process, an applicant must submit all required fees and paperwork, complete the training course, pass the examination AND either (1) submit proof of the minimum 1 year experience OR (2) submit a completed preceptor agreement form showing that the applicant is employed and will be supervised in the performance job duties which include code enforcement.
-An individual without experience in code enforcement who is not currently employed in a setting in which he/she can gain the required experience may not register as a Code Enforcement Officer in Training.
+To sit for the Code Enforcement Officer exam, an applicant must submit all required fees and paperwork, complete the training course AND either (1) submit the Employer Affidavit Form C showing proof of the minimum 1 year of code enforcement experience (not less than 32 hours per week) OR (2) submit a completed Supervisor Contract Form D showing that the applicant is employed and will be supervised by a registered Code Enforcement Officer in the job duties which include code enforcement.
+An individual without experience in code enforcement who is not currently employed in a setting in which he/she can gain the required experience may not register as a Code Enforcement Officer in Training (CIT).

-Application fee - Code Enforcement Officer (2 year registration postmarked starting 1/1/05): $111 - Payable to the Texas Department of State Health Services (DSHS) - must accompany the application for registration.
+Application fee - Code Enforcement Officer: $111 - Payable to the Texas Department of State Health Services (DSHS) - must accompany the application for registration.

 Application fee - Code Enforcement Officer in Training (1 year registration): $57 - Payable to the Texas Department of State Health Services (DSHS) - must accompany the application for registration.

-Examination fee: $50 - Payable to "Promissor" in advance.
+Examination fee: $50 - Payable to "Pearson VUE" in advance.
 YOU WILL NOT BE ADMITTED TO THE EXAMINATION WITHOUT PRIOR APPROVAL FROM DSHS.

 *What are the requirements for becoming a Code Enforcement Officer?

-An applicant must have a GED or high school diploma or college transcript, at least one year or more of experience in the field of code enforcement, successfully complete the Basic Code Enforcement Officer Training, and pass the written examination with a score of 72%.
+An applicant must have a GED or high school diploma or college transcript, at least one (1) year (not less than 32 hours per week) or more of experience in the field of code enforcement, successfully complete the Basic Code Enforcement Officer Training, and pass the written examination with a score of 72%.

 *What if an applicant has less than one year of experience but would still like to be a Code Enforcement Officer?

-An applicant would qualify as a Code Enforcement Officer-in-Training because he/she has less than one year of experience or no experience at all.
+An applicant would qualify as a Code Enforcement Officer in Training because he/she has less than one (1) year of experience or no experience at all.
 An applicant must have a GED or high school diploma or college transcript, be supervised by a registered Code Enforcement Officer, successfully complete the Basic Code Enforcement Officer Training offered by TEEX, and pass the written examination required for registration with at least a score of 72%.